jaredkc/shopify-starter-theme/README.md

 A Shopify 2.0 starter theme that focuses on performance, user experience, and simplicity.

+**Note:** This is a work in progress.
+An archive for the Shopify 1.0 starter theme is available in the `1.0-theme-archive` branch.

 ## Development

 *Prerequisites:* Install [Node](https://nodejs.org) (NPM used for TailwindCSS) and [Shopify CLI](https://shopify.dev/themes/tools/cli/installation)